What is Medicare Supplement (Medigap) Plan F?

 What About Plan G?
 Is Plan G Better Than Plan F?

 It’s a good idea to compare these two top plans.
 Like Plan F, Medicare Plan G is very comprehensive in its coverage.
-In fact, it offers the exact same coverage as Plan F, with the exception of the Part B deductible.
+In fact, it offers the exact same coverage as Plan F, with the In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... of the Part B deductible.

 However, the benefit of Plan G, and the reason that it’s growing in popularity, is that the combined cost of Plan G premiums plus the Part B deductible is usually less than Plan F. So, for people looking at total cost vs. convenience, Medicare Plan G is a better value.